dan1elt0m/polymo/README.md

 # Welcome to Polymo

 Polymo makes it super easy to ingest APIs with Pyspark.
-You only need to define a YAML file.
+You only need to define a YAML file or a Pydantic config.

 My vision is that API ingestion doesn't need heavy, third party tools or hard to maintain custom code.
 The heck, you don't even need Pyspark skills.